carpedm20/all-about-critics/README.md

-Critic of critics
+All about critics
 =================

-A Data Visualization of movie critics.
+A Data Visualization of Korean movie critics.

 Why?